-The first step is to form a “checkbook LLC” for your IRA.
+The first step is to form a “checkbook entity” for your IRA.
 This entity can be an LLC, or more often nowadays, an investment trust.
 The checkbook entity is 100% owned by your IRA.
 You personally are appointed trustee of the entity if it is a trust, or manager of the entity if it is an LLC.
 As trustee or manager, you have free reign to invest the entity’s funds as you wish, without custodian approval.

 This setup requires: a relationship with an IRS-licensed IRA account provider, proper formation of the entity, and a special trust agreement or operating agreement for the entity designed not to violate the IRA prohibited transaction rules.
 If you engage us to handle the process for you, we can square away all of these items for you.

 Whenever funds enter your IRA, they immediately drop down into the checkbook entity where you have full control over them.

 (Special Note for Californians: Your state has an outrageous $800/year fee on LLCs.
 The good news is that this fee is easily avoided by using the investment trust rather than an LLC as the checkbook entity.
 Contact us for details.)